OctopusDeploy/blog/blog/2019-11/cloud-v2-compute/index.md

 The big advantage of this approach was that very few changes were required to the Octopus product.
 It would also offer us a lot flexibility with where we hosted (AWS, Azure, self-hosted, etc); VM's are a generic commodity.

 The big disadvantage of this approach was that we would have to orchestrate these processes ourselves.
-Examples of the questions we would need to answer:
+Examples of the questions we would need to answer were:

 _When a new customer arrives how do we decided which VM to execute their process on?_